By Steven Krolak

 Ramachandran dedicated his award to the “excellent teaching climate and culture at IU Southeast” that has supported his growth as an instructor over the years.

 “Having members of our faculty win three of the five categories really highlights the overall quality of our faculty from across this campus,” Russell said.

 Wrzenski echoed this sentiment, noting the immense investment made by all IU Southeast faculty in fostering a student-focused academic culture.

 “I believe this gives evidence that our faculty are very dedicated to student success and in making our classroom projects creative, skills-driven and valuable to our students,” Wrzenski said.
 “As faculty, we hold our own against campuses that may be larger or may have more resources at their disposal.”

-Homepage photo: Lisa Russell (l), Sridhar Ramachandran and Rhonda Wrzenski with their Academy Awards at the 2018 FACET Conference.
+Homepage photo: Lisa Russell (l), Sridhar Ramachandran and Rhonda Wrzenski with their Awards for Innovative Learning Activities at the 2018 FACET Conference.